plonkabartosz/IKFootPlacement/README.md

 - Support any number of legs on a character,
 - Has multiple parameters to controls the script,
 - Uses IAnimationJob interface for better optimisation,
-- The IKSetup script provides a quick and automatic configuration,
+- The IKSetup script provides a quick and automatic configuration.

 ![IK_02](assets~/ikfootplacement_02.jpg)